nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

-You wish to view the list of schedules from a tutor named Bernice.
+You wish to view the list of schedules from a tutor named **Bernice**.
 But unfortunately, you forgot what's her last name.

 The find schedule function is here for that!